iTwin/appui/ui/imodel-components-react/README.md

 ## Description

-The __@itwin/imodel-components-react__ package contains React components that depend on the imodeljs-frontend, imodeljs-common or imodeljs-quantity packages.
+The __@itwin/imodel-components-react__ package contains React components that depend on the @itwin/core-frontend, @itwin/core-common or @itwin/core-quantity packages.

 ## Documentation

-See the [iTwin.js](https://www.itwinjs.org) documentation for more information.
+See the [iTwin.js](https://www.itwinjs.org/learning/ui/imodel-components/) documentation for more information.